 Understanding the McKinsey PEI

-Purpose of the PEI
+Purpose of the Personal Experience Interview

 With this standardized format, interviewers want to understand how you behaved in past events to make assumptions about how you would handle daily situations as a consultant in the future.
-The format helps to evaluate and compare candidates on a few objective metrics.
-To succeed, your role is to tell stories that convey how you displayed this specific trait.
+Even though we are talking about personal stories, the format helps to evaluate and compare candidates on a few objective metrics that McKinsey has developed.

 While both the PEI and case interviews are essential components of the McKinsey interview process, they serve distinct purposes and require different preparation strategies.
-The case interview focuses on assessing a candidate’s analytical and problem-solving skills by presenting them with a hypothetical business problem.
+The McKinsey case interview focuses on assessing a candidate’s analytical and problem-solving skills by presenting them with a hypothetical business problem.
 Candidates are expected to develop a structured approach, ask relevant questions, and propose data-driven solutions.

 On the other hand, the PEI evaluates a candidate’s personal qualities and experiences.
 Instead of solving a business problem, candidates are asked to share real-life examples that demonstrate how they led a team, influenced someone, or reacted to changing circumstances or a setback.
 The emphasis is on storytelling and reflection, requiring candidates to draw on their past experiences to illustrate their strengths and potential as a consultant.